October is National Cybersecurity Awareness Month

 This October, the focus is Own IT.
 Secure IT.
 Protect IT—with particular emphases on areas such as eCommerce security, citizen privacy, and consumer devices.

 Cybersecurity Awareness Best Practices to Follow

 Cybercrime is on the rise.
 In fact, in 2018, the cost of cybercrime worldwide had risen beyond $600 billion.
 Thirty percent of consumers were affected by data breaches that year, and 29 percent of businesses report that cybercriminals damaged their internal records.

 Alarmingly businesses saw a fourfold increase in cyberattacks between January 2016 and October 2017.

-Despite the increase in cybercriminal activity, numerous practices can help increase the security of your network and secure the critical data it contains.
+Despite the increase in cybercriminal activity, numerous practices can help a business improve cybersecurity of their computer network and secure the critical data it contains.
 Among the most common are the following.